What Is A Health And Safety Management System

 What Is a Health and Safety Management System

 You’ve probably heard the phrase “health and safety” tossed around in meetings, on posters, or during orientation.
 But when someone asks, “What exactly is a health and safety management system?” the answer can feel vague.
-It’s not just a stack of paperwork or a checklist you file away.
+Plus, it’s not just a stack of paperwork or a checklist you file away.
 It’s a living, breathing framework that helps you spot hazards, protect people, and keep operations running smoothly.
 Think of it as the backbone of any workplace that cares about its crew, its reputation, and its bottom line.

 The Core Idea